* Euro up against dollar on increased risk appetite

 greater investor risk appetite after comments from a Chinese

-official indicated the government could implement a fresh round
+official indicated the government could implement more stimulus.

 China's Premier Li Keqiang sought to reassure global